For students currently in grades 9–12

 Physical Activity

 This is a physically active summer travel program.
-Activities include hiking, swimming, kayaking, and exploring cities on foot.
+Activities include hiking, swimming, kayaking, and exploring cities on foot in high summer heat.
 You do not need to be at peak fitness to participate, but it is important that you have a desire to be physically active, and that you are excited about trying all activities.

 Language Practice